bkleinen/bkleinen.github.io/classes/ss2018/info1/labs/exercise-02.md

 author: kleinen
 layout: lab
 ---
+- not yet released -
+{% comment %}
 This week's lab work is intended to acquaint you with the BlueJ environment.

 ## Pre-lab